November 24, 2021

-I am fully and utterly obsessed with making drip cakes as we all know, and this one is no exception… I am in love!
+I am fully and utterly obsessed with making drip cakes as we all know, and this one is no exception… I am in love with this Christmas drip cake!
 I know it may look a little over the top with some of the decorations, but I am here to bring my random creations to life!

 One thing that I have been requested to do many times is a Christmas themed drip cake – and I went with it.
 All of the decoration is obviously optional, as it’s how I wanted to do it!
 This recipe is here to give you a guide – you can have fun with it!